This article has been updated in response to helpful reader comments.

 The problem is how this cashes out “on the ground”.
 Enough ink has been spilled over this topic to destroy an ocean, but Christians generally turn to certain, popular formulations of inerrancy when wanting to understand or defend or explain it.

 But I think these definitions have a problem that is causing much angst among Christians today—and leading many of them away from inerrancy.
 That problem is weaselly language at the most crucial point of these formulations.

 Scripture is without error or fault in all its teaching The Chicago Statement on Biblical Inerrancy (source)

 When we say that the Bible is inerrant, we mean that the Bible makes good on its claims.
 John Frame (source)

 The inerrancy of Scripture means that Scripture in the original manuscripts does not affirm anything that is contrary to fact.
 Wayne Grudem, Systematic Theology, 90

 Now let me illustrate the difficulty implicit in all these definitions by asking you a simple question: In Jude 1:9, is the Bible “teaching”, “claiming”, or “affirming” that the archangel Michael disputed with Satan over the body of Moses?
 Or, assuming Troy Martin is correct and Paul in 1 Corinthians 11:13-15 is suggesting that one would not expose one’s genitals during worship, is the Bible “teaching”, “claiming”, or “affirming” the woefully mistaken Hippocratic anatomy that Paul’s argument hinges on?

-Mark Goodacre has criticized this theory, but Martin has responded—apparently very convincingly.
-Unfortunately I don’t have access to his response.
+Mark Goodacre has criticized this theory, but Martin has responded very convincingly.

 You see, the difficulty is that often it is far from obvious what it means for the Bible to teach, claim, or affirm something.
 Using this kind of language is weaselly because it slips right around how complex and difficult it is to define these key terms themselves.